 Most senior schools insist that preparatory schools follow the JCQ guidelines for Access Arrangements in public exams at Common Entrance.
-In accordance with this, Highfield, will allow pupils in Year 7 and 8 exam concessions, where a pupil has a recommendation in an educational psychologist's report stating that he/she should be allowed specific Access Arrangements.
-Lower down the school exam concessions are also considered on the basis of individual need and their use at all levels is monitored.
+In accordance with this, Highfield, will allow pupils in Year 7 and concessions are also considered on the basis of individual need and their use at all levels is monitored.